NemesisX1/flutter-starter-architecture/README.md

 On this branch I have added some utilities on to handle local storage with [Hive](https://pub.dev/packages/hive).

-> ### Future 💥
+> ### 💥 Future

 I will create new branches to add more base project with various kind of scalable architecture.

 > ## :electric_plug:  Plugins inside
-The repository contains based packages for provider, firebase, firebase_auth, cloud_firestore, and get_it
+The repository contains based packages for provider, firebase, firebase_auth, cloud_firestore, hive, and get_it

 > ## :sunglasses:  Author(s)
 **Junior Medehou** [![Twitter Follow](https://img.shields.io/twitter/follow/juniormedehou_?label=Follow&style=social)](https://twitter.com/juniormedehou_)